apache/spark/docs/configuration.md

   <td><code>spark.driver.memoryOverheadFactor</code></td>
   <td>0.10</td>
   <td>
     Fraction of driver memory to be allocated as additional non-heap memory per driver process in cluster mode.
+    This is memory that accounts for things like VM overheads, interned strings, other native overheads, etc. This tends to grow with the container size.
     This value is ignored if <code>spark.driver.memoryOverhead</code> is set directly.
   </td>
   <td>3.3.0</td>
 </tr>